seaburr/vespene/README.md

 Install automation is provided for the following platforms:

 * Ubuntu LTS distributions
-* CentOS 7 or RHEL 7
+* CentOS 7, RHEL 7, or Fedora
 * Arch Linux
 * openSUSE
 * OS X